mvsagar/queper_rep/README.md

 This step generates wjisql.war file for deploying in webserver such as Tomcat or any other webserver that supports JSP files.

-1. Go to folder WebContent/WEB-INF/lib of Eclipse project wjisql.

-2. Copy the following QuePer utility library that was built earlier into the  lib directory.
+1. Copy the QuePer utility library "queper_util.jar" that was built earlier into the following directory of the Eclipse project wjISQL:

-   queper_util.jar
+       WebContent/WEB-INF/lib

-3. Copy JDBC driver jar files of database management systems you want to work with into the same lib folder.
+2. Copy JDBC driver jar files of database management systems you want to work with into the same lib folder.

-4. Export the project as wjisql.jar file and make it available to webserver
+3. Export the project as wjisql.jar file and make it available to webserver
    such as Tomcat that supports JSP files.

-5. Enter the URL `http://localhost:8080/wjisql/index.html` to start using wjISQL.
+4. Enter the URL `http://localhost:8080/wjisql/index.html` to start using wjISQL.
 Replace host “localhost” and port number “8080” as per your webserver requirements.

+## Contributing

+   You are welcome to contribute to wjISQL.
+You can add features, fix bugs, test with untested database management systems and write automated tests.